Covivo/mobicoop/README.md

 ### Hooks

-There is some git hooks implemented in this app:
+There are some git hooks implemented in this app:

-- Run test before any push
+- Run tests before any push
 - Run php-cs-fixer before any commit
 - Run npm install after each pull

 ### How to create my own front application

-Because Mobicoop is a monorepo, you can ask yourself you to create & dev on you own front-end application.
+Because Mobicoop is a monorepo, you can ask yourself how to create & dev on your own front-end application.
-Monicoop comes with a simple script to run, it will create a canvas skeletton based on mobicoop front-end & link the main bundle to it.
+Mobicoop comes with a simple script to run, it will create a canvas skeleton based on mobicoop front-end & link the main bundle to it.
+Just go to the root of Mobicoop repo and do the flollowing:

 `mkdir -p ../path/to/newFront`